joostdevries/ember-cli-remote-inspector/README.md

 ## Credits

-Much love goes out to @teddyzeeny and the other people working on the [ember inspector](https://github.com/emberjs/ember-inspector) for making this an easy job.
+Much love goes out to @teddyzeenny and the other people working on the [ember inspector](https://github.com/emberjs/ember-inspector) for making this an easy job.
 Also credits to @rwjblue and @stefanpenner for ember-cli (addons).